Soma Reality

 Adding contextual tools was a great addition to the task card.
 What I needed to do next was simplify the design to include only the necessary tools and functions.
 I also reverted to the original copy for the buttons to ensure ease of understanding.

-Selected version!
+Selected version by development!
 Clear 4 column format, easily identifiable decision buttons

 Updated "under review" task cards